Stormwater Notice of Violation in DC, VA, MD

 What Is a Notice of Violation?

 A Notice of Violation is a notice that commercial property owners or managers might receive from the Environmental Protection Agency or local government informing them of a violation of the stormwater management ordinance.
 The notice you receive will typically include details of what part of your stormwater management system is not in compliance and what action needs to be taken to rectify the issue.
-You may receive a Notice of Violation following a routine county inspection or from an anonymous complaint.
-If this happens, property owners have a limited amount of time (typically 30 days) to make repairs and corrections to your property.

 Understand Why You Received a Stormwater Notice of Violation